-Not many PERC holders are aware of the obligation, but it is true.
-Moreover, failure to report an arrest or conviction may result in discipline and possibly even the loss of your card.
-In fact, in one year, 146 PERC holders were disciplined for failing to report an arrest or conviction, which indicates that many PERC holders are unaware of this rule.
+Did you know that if you hold an Illinois Permanent Employee Registration Card (PERC) and get arrested, you must report it to your licensing board?
+Many are unaware of PERC card holders arrest reporting requirements, but it is true.
+Failing to report an arrest or conviction may result in discipline and possibly even the loss of your card.
+In fact, in one year, 146 PERC holders faced discipline for not reporting an arrest or conviction, showing that many PERC holders don’t know this rule.

 Ignorance of the Law Is No Defense for PERC Holders